 Online Security Awareness: Phishing

 Phishing is pretending to be someone else in order to steal money, data, or data to earn money.
-Phishing is the most common way that organizational breaches occur.
+Phishing is the most common method by which organisational breaches occur.

 - Guest reservation data